prasoonmhwr/Git-Introduction/README.md

 Another way of committing is `git commit -am "log message"`, this technique is called __express commit__ using this you do not have to run `git add` but this only works for modified file, not for the new file or untracked file, for that you have to use git add.

+Now if you want to change the commit message you can use `git commit --amend` and it will prompt you with default editor, so now just change the message and save & close the editor.

 __Backing Out Changes__

 Some times we accidentally commit our changes or we do not want those changes, so we can reset our commit using command `git reset HEAD filename`.
 Let's understand this using an example, first we will add a test file named 'test.txt' using `git add .`, if we now run `git status` it will show our file in green as it is added: